sgeos/sgeos.github.io/_posts/2022-10-05-asm_playdate_development.markdown

 This program calculates the distance of a diagonal line according to the Pythagorean theorem.
 The bulk of the code is C, but the square root will be calculated in ASM.
-Note that the The d-pad, buttons, and crank can be used to control the distance in different ways.
+Note that the D-pad, buttons, and crank can be used to control the distance in different ways.

 **src/main.c**